sarahjhh/draft-v1/plugin.md

 ## Snap Plugin Go Library Examples
 Here you will find example plugins that cover the basics for writing collector, processor, and publisher plugins.

+Snap itself runs as a master daemon with the core functionality that may load and unload plugin processes via either CLI or HTTP APIs.

+A Snap plugin is a program, or a set of functions or services, written in Go or any language; that may seamlessly integrate with Snap as executables.

+Communication between Snap and plugins uses the GRPC protocol.
+GRPC uses HTTP2, which improves performance versus HTTP1, and uses [protocol buffers](https://developers.google.com/protocol-buffers/) for simplicity, performance, and smaller memory size.

+Before starting writing Snap plugins, check out the Plugin Catalog to see if any suit your needs.
+If not, you need to reference the plugin packages that defines the type of structures and interfaces inside snap and then write plugin endpoints to implement the defined interfaces.

 ## Plugin Naming, Files, and Directory
 For your plugin, create a new repository and name your plugin project using the following format: